 There are many dark yellows from various manufacturers.
-The main item I used this time was Creos Mr. Color No.39, dark yellow as usual.
-Vallejo has a little green mixed in, and this one may be more like real dark yellow.
+The primary item I used this time was Creos, Mr. Color No.39, dark yellow as usual.
+Vallejo has a slight green mixed in, and this one may be more like natural dark yellow.
 I think the color painted on the cap as a mark is too green due to insufficient mixing.

-The Tiger tanks that were sent to the Deutsches Afrikakorps in the early days had a different shape of mudguard and were fitted with feifel dual air filters, a dust filter for the desert.
+The Tiger tanks sent to the Deutsches Afrikakorps in the early days had a different shape of mudguards and were fitted with feifel dual air filters, a dust filter for the desert.
 I think this filter is like a pipe next to an engine grill.

 I have been making military models as my hobby for a long time, and this is my first time making Tamiya Tiger Tank, so I think I am missing the point.
-Tamiya products are relatively easy to get if you live in Japan, so maybe it’s because there’s no need to stock them up and I didn’t have a chance to make them.
-Recently, some plastic models of Japanese manufacturers have disappeared from the market at all and I think there are more and more items that are sold out for a long time when I want to make them.
+Tamiya products are relatively easy to get if you live in Japan, so maybe it’s because there’s no need to stock them up, and I didn’t have a chance to make them.
+Recently, some plastic models from Japanese manufacturers have disappeared from the market, and I think there are more and more items that are sold out for a long time when I want to make them.
 I think it’s better to check mass retailers regularly and make sure when it’s time to buy.
 I am considering my storage space.

 I am interested in models of tanks, airplanes, ships, military figures, I build them little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in elementary school.